Canon 1100D vs 7D

 It is notable that the 7D has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 1100D does not feature such a mic input.

 Both the 1100D and the 7D have been discontinued, but can regularly be found used on eBay.
 The 7D was replaced by the Canon 7D Mark II, while the 1100D was followed by the Canon 1200D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 1100D vs 7D